Pfizer Inc. (PFE) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of PFE

-Many brokerage firms have already submitted their reports for PFE stocks, with Jefferies repeating the rating for PFE by listing it as a “Hold.”
-The predicted price for PFE in the upcoming period, according to Jefferies is $43 based on the research report published on March 06th of the current year 2023.
+Many brokerage firms have already submitted their reports for PFE stocks, with Daiwa Securities repeating the rating for PFE by listing it as a “Neutral.”
+The predicted price for PFE in the upcoming period, according to Daiwa Securities is $38 based on the research report published on May 11th of the current year 2023.

-Daiwa Securities, on the other hand, stated in their research note that they expect to see PFE reach a price target of $51.
-The rating they have provided for PFE stocks is “Outperform” according to the report published on February 07th, 2023.
+Jefferies, on the other hand, stated in their research note that they expect to see PFE reach a price target of $43.
+The rating they have provided for PFE stocks is “Hold” according to the report published on March 06th, 2023.

-UBS gave a rating of “Neutral” to PFE, setting the target price at $47 in the report published on January 26th of the current year.
+Daiwa Securities gave a rating of “Outperform” to PFE, setting the target price at $51 in the report published on February 07th of the current year.

 Insider Trading